QubesOS/qubes-doc/user/advanced-topics/disposable-customization.rst

 -----------------------------------------

-You can use a :ref:`named disposable <user/reference/glossary:named disposable>` for service qubes (such as those with the ``sys-*`` naming scheme) as long as they are stateless.
+You can use a :term:`named disposable` for service qubes (such as those with the ``sys-*`` naming scheme) as long as they are stateless.
 For example, a ``sys-net`` using DHCP or ``sys-usb`` will work.
 In most cases ``sys-firewall`` will also work, even if you have configured app qube firewall rules.
 The only exception is if you require something like VM to VM communication and have manually edited ``iptables`` or other items directly inside the firewall app qube.

 To create one that has no PCI devices attached, such as for ``sys-firewall``: